MJeat/java/DataStructure&Algo_Java/Lessons/Structures-(Data Structure)/README.md

 # When to Choose Which Structure

-# Use Arrays When:
+## Use Arrays When:
--You know the maximum size in advance
+- You know the maximum size in advance
--You need random access by index
+- You need random access by index
--Memory efficiency is critical
+- Memory efficiency is critical

 Use Linked Lists When:
 *You frequently insert/delete from middle